mind2hand/Digital-Stethoscope-Using-Matlab/README.md

 # Digital-Stethoscope-Using-Matlab

 The objective of the project was to create a software to analyse and process the cardiac auscultation.
 A graphical interface was created using Matlab GUIDE and a apllication was compiled using Matlab.
-The language of the software was portuguese - BR.
+The language of the software was Portuguese - BR.
 The project was part of my undergraduate thesis in Physics Engineering.

 The software analyses the audio input of a Audio Interface UMC 204, but it can be adapted to the pc inboard audio interface.